tonysolo/ghg/MvvmLight1/README.md

 # Global Health Grid (GHG)#

 ### e-Health Records ##
-e-Health is sought by all countries as the means to contain costs and improve access to healthcare.
-Unfortunately there have been failures in some countries and resistance to change without clear clinical benefits.
-This implementation is a simple clinical record of the patients alerts and chronic medication, risks and preferences and short clinical notes for each visit.
-Unlike other implementations it can store handwritten notes and scans as and other information for patients to share with any healthcare provider they consult.
-It is provides population health management using actionable data.
-The data is stored using Microsoft Azure Page blobs and includes storage of text as well as images such as scans, handwritten notes, xrays, ECGs and future data sources such as wearable devices.
+e-Health is sought by all countries as the way to contain costs and improve access to healthcare.
+Unfortunately there have been failures and criticism about ease of use and clinical benefits.

+This implementation is a new approach based on Cloud storage using a method that deals with clinical data mostly as fixed length records.
+The method has both technical and clinical advantages for recording patients alerts, chronic medication, risks and preferences and clinical notes for each visit.
+Unlike other e-health systems it stores handwritten notes and scans as well as digital data.

 ###Scope #
 This is a global scale application to store Healthcare information for Epidemiology and E-Health.
-It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* that defines regions of 42 arc minutes - 80 X 80 Km at the equator.
+It uses *Cloud Storage and GIS Maps* for storing and retrieving health data using a *Grid system* that defines regions of 42 arc minutes.
+This is equivalent to 80 X 80 Km at the equator.

-GHG has two purposes: *e-Epidemiology* and  and *e-health*.
+GHG has two purposes: *e-Epidemiology* and  and *e-Health*.

-E-Health is about clinical management.
-It contains details for treatment, prescriptions and referrals.
+E-Health is information about clinical management.
+It contains details of treatment, prescriptions and referrals.
 E-health data belongs to the patient and is stored confidentially in the patient's private e-health record.
-E-health records are stored in a repository that allows patients to access their medical record wherever needed.
+E-health is stored in a cloud repository that allows patients to access their medical record wherever needed.

-E-Epidemiology is information about the diseases occurring in the population: it contains diagnostic codes and other data without any person identifiable information and used for healthcare statistics, surveillance and planning.
+E-Epidemiology is information about the diseases occurring in the population: it contains diagnostic codes and other data without recording any person identifiable information.
+It is used for healthcare statistics, surveillance and planning.

 ##Data Storage
 ### Azure Cloud Blob Storage ###

-Microsoft Azure blob storage is used to store all the data according to geographic regions (GIS).
-There is a separate **storage container for each GIS region** which in turn contains eleven binary large objects (BLOB's)** - 'P','L','E', I0 ... to I7** as shown in the following table:
+Microsoft Azure BLOB (Binary Large Object) cloud storage is used to store all the data according to geographic regions (GIS).
+There is a separate **storage container for each region** which in turn contains eleven BLOBs: ** 'P','L','E', I-0 ... to I-7** as shown in the following table:

-BLOB|Purpose|Data Structure
+BLOBs|Purpose|Data Structure
 :--:|:------------------------------|:------------------------|
-**P** | Patient e-Health|64 Kilobytes (128 pages) for each patient **L** | Loaders (providers)| 1 Kilobyte (2 pages) for each provider **E** | Epidemiology|All patients for the region (variable length allocated for each day using index table) **I0 ..
-I7**|Images| Ranges from 32Kb to 4Mb  in 8 separate blobs
+**P** | Patient e-Health|64 Kilobytes (128 pages) for each patient **L** | Loaders (providers)| 4 Kilobytes (8 pages) for each provider **E** | Epidemiology|All patients for the region (page offset recorded each day in an index table) **I-0...
+I-7**|Images| Ranges from 32Kb to 4Mb  in 8 separate blobs

 ### Azure Container Names ('qnnee') ###

-Container names are strings consisting of 5 hexadecimal characters defining a GIS region "qnnee" (quadrant, latitude and longitude).
+Container names consist of 5 hexadecimal characters defining a GIS region "qnnee" (quadrant, latitude and longitude).

     nn = degrees latitude / 180 * 256;
     ee = degrees Longitude /180 * 256;